-The exiles could be confident by resting in God's sovereignty over them as individuals, over all nations and over Israel until the times of the Gentles end with the nation under Messiah.
+The exiles could be confident by resting in God's sovereignty over them as individuals, all nations, and Israel until the times of the Gentiles end with the nation under Messiah.

-- I. The exiles could confidently trust God's sovereignty by rewarding Daniel's godliness in Babylon despite deportation (Dan 1). - A. At the first deportation to Babylon (605 BC), Daniel and three friends were captured and groomed to minister in Babylon (1:1-7). - B. Daniel and his friends were faithful to God's law even while in captivity as an encouragement to other exiles to remain true to God (1:8-16). - C. The four Hebrews impressed the king with their wisdom and entered his service as a reward by God for obeying the Law (1:17-21). - II.
-The exiles could confidently trust God's sovereignty over the nations seen in Daniel's devotion and prophecy of "the times of the Gentiles" (Dan 2-7). - A. Nebuchadnezzar recognized God's sovereignty in his dream of the destruction of a statue revealed by Daniel (Dan 2). - 1.
-In 604 BC Nebuchadnezzar had a dream that his wise men could not discern as they did not know God (2:1-13).
+- I. The exiles could confidently trust God's sovereignty by rewarding Daniel's godliness in Babylon despite deportation (Dan 1). - A. At the first deportation to Babylon (605 BC), Daniel and three friends were captured and groomed to minister in Babylon (1:1-7). - B. Daniel and his friends were faithful to God's law even while in captivity as an encouragement to other exiles to remain faithful to God (1:8-16). - C. The four Hebrews impressed the king with their wisdom and entered his service as a reward from God for obeying the Law (1:17-21). - II.
+The exiles could confidently trust God's sovereignty over the nations, seen in Daniel's devotion and prophecy of "the times of the Gentiles" (Dan 2-7). - A. Nebuchadnezzar recognized God's sovereignty in his dream, in which a statue was destroyed, as revealed by Daniel (Dan 2). - 1.
+In 604 BC, Nebuchadnezzar had a dream that his wise men could not discern as they did not know God (2:1-13).

-2. However, Daniel revealed and interpreted the dream of the destruction of a multi-material image to show God's sovereignty (2:14-45).

-Note: The critical view on this section is: gold (Babylon), silver (Medes), bronze (Persia), iron (Greece), iron/clay (Maccabean), and rock (kingdom).
-But while these kingdoms follow one another in dominion, they are simultaneous in influence (2:44 all of the "kings" [plural] are destroyed at once-not just the last one).
-Also, the Medes and Persians shared power simultaneously rather than being successive.

-- 3. Nebuchadnezzar confessed God's sovereignty and promoted Daniel to a high position in Babylon (2:46-49). - B. Nebuchadnezzar admitted God's sovereignty after he saved Daniel's friends from fire for not worshipping a gold statue (Dan 3). - 1.
+- 2. However, Daniel interpreted the dream of a multi-material image's destruction to show God's sovereignty over Babylon, Medo-Persia, Greece, and Rome (2:14-45). - Note: The critical view on this section is: gold (Babylon), silver (Medes), bronze (Persia), iron (Greece), iron/clay (Maccabean), and rock (kingdom).
+But while these kingdoms follow one another in dominion, they are simultaneous in influence (2:44 all of the "kings" [plural] are destroyed at once, not just the last one).
+Additionally, the Medes and Persians shared power simultaneously, rather than in succession. - 3.
+Nebuchadnezzar confessed God's sovereignty and promoted Daniel to a high position in Babylon (2:46-49). - B. Nebuchadnezzar admitted God's sovereignty after he saved Daniel's friends from fire for not worshipping a gold statue (Dan 3). - 1.
 Nebuchadnezzar erected a gold image in self-worship that was worshiped by all the peoples of Babylon (3:1-7). - 2.
-Shadrach, Meshach and Abednego refuse to worship the image to show Israel and Babylon loyalty to the true God (3:8-23). - God rescued Daniel's friends from a furnace to show how God often protects those who fear him (3:24-27). - Nebuchadnezzar admitted God's sovereignty after witnessing his power to rescue Shadrach, Meshach and Abednego (3:28-30). - C. Nebuchadnezzar again recognized God's sovereignty over Babylon and all nations, but this time based on his own experience (Dan 4). - 1.
+Shadrach, Meshach, and Abednego refuse to worship the image to show Israel and Babylon loyalty to the true God (3:8-23). - 3.
+God rescued Daniel's friends from the furnace to show how He often protects those who fear Him (3:24-27). - 4.
+Nebuchadnezzar admitted God's sovereignty after witnessing his power to rescue Shadrach, Meshach, and Abednego (3:28-30). - C. Nebuchadnezzar again recognized God's sovereignty over Babylon and all nations, but this time based on his own experience (Dan 4). - 1.
 Nebuchadnezzar proclaimed that his own experience showed God's kingdom as supreme and eternal (4:1-3). - 2.
-Nebuchadnezzar shared how God put down his pride to lead him to admit God's sovereignty (4:4-37). - a) Nebuchadnezzar showed confidence in Daniel over his wise men to interpret his vision of the near destruction of a large tree (4:4-18). - b) Daniel interpreted the dream so the king would repent and admit God's sovereignty to avert judgment (4:19-27). - c) Nebuchadnezzar exalted himself instead and received God's judgment by living like a wild animal for seven years (4:28-33). - d) After the judgment, Nebuchadnezzar acknowledged God's sovereignty over him and all nations (4:34-37).
+Nebuchadnezzar shared how God humbled his pride to lead him to acknowledge God's sovereignty (4:4-37). - a) Nebuchadnezzar showed confidence in Daniel over his wise men to interpret his vision of the near destruction of a large tree (4:4-18). - b) Daniel interpreted the dream so the king would repent and admit God's sovereignty to avert judgment (4:19-27). - c) Nebuchadnezzar exalted himself instead and received God's judgment by living like a wild animal for seven years (4:28-33). - d) After the judgment, Nebuchadnezzar acknowledged God's sovereignty over him and all nations (4:34-37).